blogs

 Best for: AWS-native teams that need a serverless ETL service tightly integrated with the AWS ecosystem

 AWS Glue is a serverless data integration service that handles data discovery, cataloging, cleaning, and transformation within the AWS cloud.
-It auto-generates ETL code (Python or Scala) based on schema discovery, integrates natively with S3, Redshift, Athena, and other AWS services, and scales automatically without infrastructure management.
+It auto-generates ETL code in Python or Scala based on schema discovery, integrates natively with S3, Redshift, Athena, and other AWS services, and scales automatically without infrastructure management.

 For teams already running their data infrastructure on AWS, Glue removes the overhead of managing ETL servers.
 Outside of AWS, it offers little value.